Mastering Sliprail: Boost Your Desktop Efficiency in Simple Steps

 Why not start now?

-1. Press the global hotkey to summon Sliprail.
+1. Press the global hotkey to open Sliprail.

 2. Try typing the space-free name or abbreviation of your common apps (e.g., chrome, slack, vscode) and press Enter to launch them.